Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 850M, in theory, should perform just a bit faster than the GeForce GT 430 1GB in general. (explain)
+Memory BandwidthThe GeForce GTX 850M, in theory, should be a little bit faster than the GeForce GT 430 1GB in general. (explain)

-Texel RateThe GeForce GTX 850M will be a lot (more or less 213%) better at anisotropic filtering than the GeForce GT 430 1GB. (explain)
+Texel RateThe GeForce GTX 850M should be a lot (more or less 213%) better at AF than the GeForce GT 430 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison